JoshBarr/nz-flag-api/README.md

 drop an `env.py` in the root of your project to override any configuration options from `config.py`.

+### Caching

+The app stores the listing and the individual flag items using `memcached`.
+The default cache time is 60 minutes.

 ### Run the node cron task